janreitz/khala/README.md

 # Khala

-A lightweight application launcher and file finder for Linux with support for X11 and Wayland.
+A lightweight application launcher and file finder for Linux (X11 and Wayland) and Windows.

 - **File search**: Default mode - search for files and directories
 - **App search**: Prefix with `!` to search for applications only